JehuSilva/tfidf-website-ranker/README.md

 The tf-idf model was trained using the [sklearn TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) on a large dataset of newspaper articles that falls between the years of 2016 and July 2017.

-The following graphic shows the components of the application.
+The following graphic shows the application components.
 ```mermaid
 graph LR
 A(Client) -- http request --> B(Flask App)